Sujith Shankar: Career

 He was noticed in Rajeev Ravi's Malayalam film Njan Steve Lopez and is notable for his villainous roles in Malayalam cinema.
 He got his breakthrough with Dileesh Pothan's Maheshinte Prathikaaram.
 He also performed at the UNESCO International Theater Festival in Peru in 2010.

 Personal life

 Sujith is the grandson of E. M. S. Namboodiripad.
-His mother, Dr. M. P. Yamuna, was a gynecologist and his father E. M. Sreedharan was a chartered accountant and politician.
+His mother, Dr. M. P. Yamuna (1948-2001), was a gynecologist and his father E. M. Sreedharan (1947-2002) was a chartered accountant and politician.
 His brother, Ameet Parameswaran, is Asst.
 Professor, Dept. of Arts and Aesthetics at Jawaharlal Nehru University.
+He is a PhD holder in Theatre from the University of Hyderabad.

 He is married to Anju Mohandas, a filmmaker.